Stella McCartney

 Stella Nina McCartney (born 13 September 1971) is an English fashion designer.
-She is a daughter of English singer-songwriter Paul McCartney and American photographer and animal rights activist Linda McCartney.
-Like her parents, McCartney is a supporter of animal rights and environmentalism, and uses vegetarian and animal-free alternatives in her work.
-Since 2005, she has designed an activewear collection for Adidas.
+She is the daughter of English musician Paul McCartney and American photographer and activist Linda McCartney.
+McCartney is most widely known for her self-titled fashion label, Stella McCartney, which began in 1997.
+Prior to the launch of her brand, she worked and learned from a series of renowned luxury and haute couture designers and their respective labels.
+McCartney is an environmentalist and active supporter of animal rights, often basing her designs around vegan production methods.
+In addition to her self-titled brand, McCartney has designed in collaboration with Adidas since 2004.

 Early life

 Wings arriving in Finland, August 1972: Linda McCartney is seen carrying baby Stella.

-Stella Nina McCartney was born on 13 September 1971, at King's College Hospital in Denmark Hill, Camberwell, London.
-She is named after her maternal great-grandmothers (both of Linda's grandmothers were named Stella).
-Her mother, Linda Eastman McCartney, was of Jewish ancestry.
-As a girl, McCartney travelled the globe with her parents and their group Wings, along with her siblings: older half-sister Heather (who was legally adopted by Paul), older sister Mary, and younger brother James.
-According to her father, the name Wings was inspired by Stella's difficult delivery.
-As his daughter was being born by emergency caesarean section, Paul sat outside the operating room and prayed that she would be born 'on the wings of an angel'.
+Stella Nina McCartney was born on 13 September 1971 at King's College Hospital in Denmark Hill, Camberwell, London.
+She was named after her maternal great‑grandmothers, both of whom were called Stella.
+As a child, McCartney travelled internationally with her parents and their band Wings, alongside her siblings: older half-sister Heather, who was legally adopted by Paul; older sister Mary; and younger brother James.
+According to her father, the band's name was inspired by Stella's difficult delivery.
+While she was being born by emergency caesarean section, Paul waited outside the operating theatre and prayed that she would arrive "on the wings of an angel".

-Despite their fame, the McCartneys wanted their children to live as normal a life as possible, so Stella and her siblings attended local state schools in East Sussex, one of them being Bexhill College.
-McCartney has said that while attending state school, she was a victim of bullying yet she had been a bully herself.
+Despite their public profile, the McCartneys sought to give their children as ordinary an upbringing as possible.
+Stella and her siblings therefore attended local state schools in East Sussex, including Bexhill College.
+McCartney has said that she experienced bullying while at state school, and has also acknowledged that she had bullied others.

 Career

 Beginning

-McCartney became interested in designing clothes as a youth.
-At the age of 13, she designed her first jacket.
-Three years later, she interned for Christian Lacroix, working on her first haute couture collection, honing her skills while working for Edward Sexton (her father's Savile Row tailor) for a number of years.
+McCartney became interested in clothing design at a young age.
+At 13, she created her first jacket.
+Three years later, she undertook an internship with Christian Lacroix, contributing to her first haute couture collection, and subsequently refined her skills while working for Edward Sexton, her father's Savile Row tailor, for several years.

-McCartney studied her foundation at Ravensbourne College of Design and Communication now Ravensbourne University London, followed by fashion design at Central Saint Martins in the early 1990s, graduating in 1995.
-Her graduation collection was modelled for free by friends and supermodels Naomi Campbell, Yasmin Le Bon and Kate Moss, at the graduation runway show, presented to a song especially written by her father, "Stella May Day".
+She completed her foundation studies at Ravensbourne College of Design and Communication, now Ravensbourne University London, before studying fashion design at Central Saint Martins in the early 1990s, graduating in 1995.
+Her graduation collection was modelled without fee by friends and supermodels Naomi Campbell, Yasmin Le Bon, and Kate Moss, at the college's runway show, which was presented to a song written especially for the occasion by her father, "Stella May Day".

 A lifelong vegetarian, McCartney uses no leather or fur in her designs.
-The Guardian described her in 2015 as a 'consistent and vocal' supporter of animal rights.
-Some of McCartney's designs have text that elaborates on her 'no animal' policy; one of her Adidas jackets carries a sleeve that says 'suitable for sporty vegetarians'.
-A pair of her vinyl and ultrasuede boots were marketed specifically as vegan-friendly, though her use of oil-based synthetics still raised ecological concerns.
+In 2015, The Guardian described her as a "consistent and vocal" supporter of animal rights.
+Several of her designs feature text that reinforces her "no animal" policy; one Adidas jacket includes a sleeve printed with "suitable for sporty vegetarians".
+A pair of her vinyl and ultrasuede boots was marketed as vegan-friendly, although her reliance on oil-based synthetics still prompted ecological concerns.